 –00–

-Carbon monoxide is seriously seductive, coaxing the life out of you whether awake, or already asleep.
+One of the gases, carbon monoxide, is seductive, coaxing the life out of you whether awake, or already asleep.
 It is not irritant, like many other toxic gases, so goes unnoticed even if the mucous linings of the nose, mouth, windpipe and lungs are exposed to it.

-After it’s breathed in, it enters your bloodstream and mixes with haemoglobin (the protein part of red blood cells that carries oxygen around the body), to form carboxyhaemoglobin, and in the process changing the protein’s shape.
+After it’s breathed in, it enters your bloodstream and mixes with haemoglobin, to form carboxyhaemoglobin, and in the process changing the protein’s shape.
 When this happens, the blood is no longer able to carry oxygen.
-This lack of oxygen causes the body’s cells and tissue to fail, and ultimately to die.
+Lack of oxygen causes the body’s cells and tissue to fail, and ultimately to die.
+The skin turns cherry-red.